Freehold Township, New Jersey: 20th century

-As the Township grew, Route 33, which ran through the heart of Freehold, became increasingly congested, in which studies suggested the construction of a new freeway.
-This was due to the fact that there was no room to widen the highway to 4 lanes between Route 9 and a railroad bridge at the eastern end would need to have been widened to accommodate 4 lanes.
+As the township grew, Route 33, which ran through the heart of Freehold, became increasingly congested, in which studies suggested the construction of a new freeway.
+This was due to the fact that there was no room to widen the highway to 4 lanes between U.S. Route 9 and a railroad bridge at the eastern end would need to have been widened to accommodate 4 lanes.
 After several years, the new freeway was downsized to merely a bypass of Freehold.
-Construction from near Sweetmans Lane (CR 527) to U.S. Route 9 was finished in 1972.
+Construction from near Sweetmans Lane (County Route 527) to U.S. Route 9 was finished in 1972.
 Eventually construction began again and the bypass was extended to Halls Mill Road in 1989.
 For decades traffic was detoured, and congestion continued to worsen.
 The delay was lengthened when an endangered species was found in the path of the proposed roadway.
-Finally, after 32 years of waiting, the bypass was fully completed in January 2003, reducing congestion on Route 33 and Route 33 Business, albeit not a completely 4 lane highway between Halls Mills Road and the Howell Road intersection.Staff.
-"32 years later ...", Asbury Park Press, January 18, 2003.
-Accessed December 4, 2012.
-"IT took nearly 32 years to complete the Route 33 Freehold bypass, opened yesterday."
+Finally, after 32 years of waiting, the bypass was fully completed in January 2003, reducing congestion on Route 33 and Route 33 Business, albeit not a completely four-lane highway between Halls Mills Road and the Howell Road intersection.

+21st century

-The Township has thousands of jobs located within the municipality, along with a growing numbers of commuters who work in neighboring cities such as New York City, Newark, Trenton, and Philadelphia.
-Five residents of the Township died in the September 11, 2001, terrorist attack on the World Trade Center and are listed on the county's 9/11 memorial.
+The township has thousands of jobs located within the municipality, along with a growing numbers of commuters who work in neighboring cities such as New York City, Newark, Trenton, and Philadelphia.
+Five residents died in the September 11, 2001, terrorist attack on the World Trade Center and are listed on the county's 9/11 memorial.

-The COVID-19 pandemic, like many communities, affected Freehold Township.
-Early in the pandemic, the township (and county at large) made news for the numbers of cases that were being reported.
-In particular, one Freehold family named the Fuscos had made news for having lost five of their relatives during the first few months of the pandemic, with 19 other family members coming into contact with the virus.Tully, Tracey.
-"Coronavirus Ravages 7 Members of a Single Family, Killing 4", The New York Times, March 18, 2020.
-Accessed August 14, 2021.
-As of March 1, 2021, the township had reported 2,793 positive COVID-19 cases, with Monmouth County as a whole ranked fourth in the state for new COVID-19 cases.
-The township implemented protocols in an attempt to slowing down the spread of the virus, by providing support to local citizens, businesses, and services.
-The township's health department has implemented an intricate contact tracing system for Freehold Township residents.
-On May 26, 2020, the township adopted an ordinance to help in simplifying the process for restaurant owners to obtain permits for seasonal outdoor dining.
+The COVID-19 pandemic affected Freehold Township like many communities.
+Early on, it (and county at large) made news for the number of reported cases.
+In particular, one Freehold family named the Fuscos had made news for having lost five of their relatives during the first few months of the pandemic, with 19 other family members coming into contact with the virus.
+In May 2020, the township adopted an ordinance to help in simplifying the process for restaurant owners to obtain permits for seasonal outdoor dining.
 As of June 25, 2021, the township and county has been ahead of the Biden Administration's Coronavirus vaccine goal, with at least 73.5% of adults receiving at least one dose, compared to the national average of 65.6% of adults receiving at least one dose.